DRY COW THERAPY

 In order to maximise the positive outcomes from this initiative, the service will be made available to herds that already have the necessary information and records to support decision-making and planning.
 To be considered eligible for the free service a dairy farmer must meet the following criteria:

-- At least 4 whole herd milk recordings in 2018
+- At least 4 whole herd milk recordings in the last 12 months

 Farmers availing of the TASAH service will also be expected to adopt the following practices: